-Mesothelioma is a terrible cancer of the linings of the major organs, especially the lungs, heart and various organs in the abdomen.
-The final near-death stages of mesothelioma are painful and life expectancy is short.
+Why is mesothelioma so deadly?
+Is mesothelioma a painful death?
+Mesothelioma is a terrible cancer of the linings of the major organs, especially the lungs, heart, and various organs in the abdomen.
+The final near-death by mesothelioma stages are painful and life expectancy is short.
 The cancer is likely to continue to spread and it can lead to heart or respiratory failure if the tumors get into the heart.
 The median rate of survival for stage 4 mesothelioma is approximately 12 months with treatment and much less without. (cancer.org).

-Stage 4 is the final near death stage of this deadline cancer.
-By stage 4, pleural mesothelioma cancer is spreading into the wall of the chest, bones, heart lining, and into the abdomen, liver and lymph nodes.
+Stage 4 is the final near death stage of this deadly cancer also known as the sudden killer.
+By stage 4, pleural mesothelioma cancer is spreading into the wall of the chest, bones, heart lining, and into the abdomen, liver, and lymph nodes.
 This stage of the cancer is nearly always terminal.
 Stage 4 mesothelioma may also be expressed with roman numerals – Stage IV.

 Stage 4 mesothelioma is the most difficult to treat; cancer has spread so much around the body that few treatments can get rid of all tumors.
 Many patients at this point are too weak to take aggressive therapies as opposed to the early stages of mesothelioma cancer.

-While the final near-death end stages of mesothelioma are thought to be terminal, there have been advancements in palliative care that can help the patient to live longer and maintain a higher quality of life.
+While the effects of mesothelioma near-death end of life with mesothelioma stages are thought to be terminal, there have been advancements in palliative care that can help the patient to live longer and maintain a higher quality of life.
 Some patients in stage 4 of the disease have defied all odds and have lived for years since their diagnosis.

 The outlook for the stage IV patient will depend upon how much the tumors have spread or metastasized, how large they are, and how well the patient responds to treatments.